esphome/esphome-docs/components/lvgl/widgets.rst

 - **dropdown_list** (*Optional*, list): Settings for the dropdown_list *part*, the list with items.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 Notable are ``text_line_space`` and ``pad_all`` for spacing of list items, and ``text_font`` to separately change the font in the list.
 - **selected** (*Optional*, list): Settings for the selected item in the list.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 - **scrollbar** (*Optional*, list): Settings for the scrollbar *part*.
 Supports a list of :ref:`styles <lvgl-styling>` to customize.
 The scrollbar background, border, shadow properties and width (for its own width) and right padding for the spacing on the right.
 - Style options from :ref:`lvgl-styling` for the background of the button and the list.
-Uses the typical background properties and :ref:`lvgl-wgt-lbl` text properties for the text on it. ``max_height`` can be used to limit the height of the list. ``text_font`` can be used to set the font of the button part, including the symbol.
+Uses the typical background properties and :ref:`lvgl-widget-label` text properties for the text on it. ``max_height`` can be used to limit the height of the list. ``text_font`` can be used to set the font of the button part, including the symbol.

 **Actions:**

-- ``lvgl.dropdown.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.
+- ``lvgl.dropdown.update`` :ref:`action <actions-action>` updates the widget styles and properties from the specific options above, just like the :ref:`lvgl.widget.update <lvgl-automation-actions>` action is used for the common styles, states or flags.
     - **id** (**Required**): The ID or a list of IDs of dropdown widgets which you want update.
     - Widget styles or properties from the specific options above, which you want update.

 **Triggers:**

 - ``on_value`` :ref:`trigger <actions-trigger>` is activated only when you select an item from the list.
 The new selected index is returned in the variable ``x``.
-The :ref:`interaction <lvgl-event-trg>` LVGL event triggers also apply, and they also return the selected index in ``x``.
+The :ref:`interaction <lvgl-automation-triggers>` LVGL event triggers also apply, and they also return the selected index in ``x``.
 - ``on_cancel`` :ref:`trigger <actions-trigger>` is also activated when you close the dropdown without selecting an item from the list.
 The currently selected index is returned in the variable ``x``.
-- :ref:`interaction <lvgl-event-trg>` LVGL event triggers which also return the value in ``x``.
+- :ref:`interaction <lvgl-automation-triggers>` LVGL event triggers which also return the value in ``x``.

 **Example:**